 The Importance Of Life Stage Nutrition

-Most pet foods are formulated are based on puppies to meet all life stages because they have higher nutritional demands.
+Most pet foods are formulated based on a puppy's needs in order to meet all life stages, since they have higher nutritional demands.
 This way is more convenient to offer the same formula regardless of age or activity level compared to adapting to the different nutritional needs of different life stages.
-However, if we really want our pets to thrive throughout their whole life, we believe we need to tailor the nutrition to the specific needs of each life stage of the animal.
+However, if we really want our pets to thrive throughout their whole life, we need to tailor their nutrition to the specific needs of each life stage.

 We take the extra step and formulate accordingly between puppy and adult dogs.
-Our menu offers 2 Puppy Formulas for dogs up to 12 months (14 months for large breeds) which has the right amounts of nutrients for growth and reproduction.
-Our 4 Adult Formulas meets the nutritional needs that change as dogs age.
+Our menu offers 2 Puppy Formulas for dogs up to 12 months (14 months for large breeds), consisting of the right amounts of nutrients for growth and reproduction.
+Our 4 Adult Formulas meet the nutritional needs that change as dogs age.

 Our formulas come in 1 lb packages and make it easy to feed raw dog food.

 Once your dog has adjusted to the first source of protein, you can introduce the next — again giving them at least a week to adjust.
 When you’ve established a raw diet after a couple of months, you can mix things up with different meats each day.
 In addition to introducing your dog to different proteins, you can also provide them withrecreational raw bones such as our beef marrow bones.